Prag8855/aab/content/guides/deutschland-ticket.md

 ### For tourists

-Tourists should **get a Deutschland Ticket from [deutschland-ticket.store](https://deutschland-ticket.store/)**.
-It's the easiest option because it cancels automatically.[^5] Your ticket is a printable QR code.
-It takes a few days to process, so buy it in advance.[^1]
+Tourists should **get a Deutschland Ticket from [deutschland-ticket.store](https://deutschland-ticket.store/autobus-oberbayern?lang=en)**.
+You can pay with foreign credit cards.[^4] It's the easiest option because it cancels automatically.[^5] Your ticket is a QR code.
+You can print it or show it in the [Bconn app](https://play.google.com/store/apps/details?id=de.bconn.wallet&hl=en_US).
+It might take time to process, so buy it in advance.[^1]

 **The other option is [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it accepts credit cards and it's easy to cancel.
 Their app is only on the German app store, but you can use their web app instead.
 You can get a digital ticket in the app, or a printable ticket.